Civics: Government

 Washington, D.C.

 Washington DCWashington D.C. is the capital of the United States and it serves as the headquarters of the federal government.
-The President of the United States, the members of Congress, the Supreme Court justices, and about 370,000 other federal government employees work in the Washington area.
+The President of the United States, the members of Congress, the Supreme Court justices, and federal government employees work in the Washington area.

 Washington D.C. lies in the southeastern United States, between Maryland and Virginia.
 It is the only American city or town that is not part of a state.
 Washington covers the entire area of the District of Columbia, a section of land that is under the jurisdiction of the federal government.
 Most of Washington's government buildings, famous monuments and museums, and other tourist attractions are located in the west-central part of the city.
 This area extends from Capitol Hill, which rises near the center of the city, west to the Potomac River.